 Manufacturers often overlook OEE software as an opportunity to increase engagement in the factory.

-At Evocon, we have incorporated numerous interactions to the system that are built just for this.
+At Evocon, we have incorporated numerous interactions into the system that are built just for this.
 These interactions help increase the engagement and productivity of your production workers.

 Here are a few examples:

 - A reminder to operators to register for shifts.
-Our system reminds operators to register themselves as lead operators for work shifts.
-By taking a lead role, it intrinsically creates ownership and accountability in operators.
+Our system reminds operators to register themselves as lead operators for shifts.
+Taking a lead role intrinsically creates ownership and accountability in operators.
 And accountability matters because it eliminates the time and effort you spend on distracting activities and other unproductive behaviors.

 - Give feedback to operators about their performance with emotions.
-In Shift View, the primary tool that operators use in Evocon, Mr. Evocon either smiles, is neutral or unhappy.
-Based on the current OEE level and the target that is set for shifts.
+In Shift View, the primary tool operators use in Evocon, Mr. Evocon either smiles, is neutral, or is unhappy based on the current OEE level versus the target.
 Why does this matter?
-We are social creatures, and the best way to have an impact on people is through the emotions that we display with our faces.
+We are social creatures, and the best way to impact people is through the emotions we display on our faces.
 And the experience from our clients is that operators want to finish their shifts with Mr. Evocon smiling.
 Thus doing their best to achieve set goals.
-If you want to learn more about emotional triggers and how they bring about change in behavior, then there is a great TED talk by Rory Sutherland.
+If you want to learn more about emotional triggers and how they bring about behavior change, then there is a great TED talk by Rory Sutherland.

 - Display positive feedback to operators once they complete the desired task.
-In the Evocon system, operators receive animated, encouraging feedback from Mr. Evocon when they enter reasons for production downtime or when they finish a production order, plus many others.
-It is essential because similarly to emotions, we as humans are always looking for praise and appreciation from others.
-And by introducing positive feedback to the shop floor, it helps bring meaning to what operators do.
+In the Evocon system, operators receive animated feedback from Mr. Evocon when they enter reasons for production downtime or when they finish a production order, plus many others.
+It is essential because, similarly to emotions, we as humans are always looking for praise and appreciation from others, and introducing positive feedback to the shop floor helps bring meaning to what operators do.